YBNL (album): Critical reception

 YBNL received generally positive reviews from music critics.
-Tayo Ayomide of Nigerian Entertainment Today awarded the album 3.5 stars out of 5, applauding Olamide for "emerging from the shadows of a hit making producer and a late Nigerian rap legend to stand in the spotlight and boldly show us what Nigerian rap has been missing for a while–the heartbeat of the streets."
-A writer for TayoTV awarded the album 8 stars out of 10, praising its rhymes and Olamide's delivery.
-A writer for Hi-Life Magazine assigned a rating of 7 stars out 10, commending the tracks "First of All" and "Stupid Love".
+Tayo Ayomide of Nigerian Entertainment Today awarded the album 3.5 stars out of 5, applauding Olamide for "emerging from the shadows of a hit-making producer and a late Nigerian rap legend to stand in the spotlight and boldly show us what Nigerian rap has been missing for a while–the heartbeat of the streets."
+TayoTV's Amb Noni granted the album 8 out of 10, praising its rhymes and Olamide's delivery.
+Hi-Life Magazine assigned a rating of 7 out 10, commending the tracks "First of All" and "Stupid Love".

 Accolades

 YBNL won Best Rap Album and Album of the Year at The Headies 2013.